Back

 Steps for Unit Conversions

-1. Look at the units you have.
+1. Identify the units you have.

-2. Figure out the units you want.
+2. Identify the units you want.

 3. Find the conversion factors that will help you step-by-step get to the units you want.